DavidSouto/ReproScience-Workshop/README.md

 # Pre-session instructions
 ### Installing or re-installing RStudio
-* Download and install RStudio from the official website: https://posit.co/download/rstudio-desktop/.
+* Download and install RStudio from the official [website](https://posit.co/download/rstudio-desktop/).
 Make sure to choose the version compatible with your operating system (Windows or Mac).
 If you have RStudio already, upgrade to the last version if possible.

 ### Get the workshop materials
-* Download the workshop materials as a ZIP file by clicking on the green "code" icon and selecting the bottom option: https://github.com/DavidSouto/ReproScience-Workshop.
+* Download the [workshop materials](https://github.com/DavidSouto/ReproScience-Workshop) as a ZIP file by clicking on the green "code" icon and selecting the bottom option.
 * Once downloaded, extract the contents to a location on your hard drive.

 ### Set the working directory in RStudio